 You can imagine how honoured I felt, then, when Mario Mozzetti insisted that I try the famous Fettuccine Alfredo, eating with the exact gold cutlery set which had been given to the restaurant in the 1920s by Mary Pickford and Douglas Fairbanks.
 I felt at once a part of this incredible tale, which has helped it become an integral part of Italian culinary history.

 In 1943 the family – which still runs the restaurant to this day – acquired the restaurant Alfredo alla Scrofa to take its traditions forward.
-Mario Mozzetti is a part of that original family and is a warm and charismatic host.
+Mario Mozzetti is a part of that original family and is a charismatic host, alongside warm and welcoming Veronica Salvatori.
 What can I say?
-After that interview, in summer 2017, we became good friends, and he still invites me to drop into the restaurant today whenever I am passing.
+After that interview, in summer 2017, we became good friends, and they still invite me to drop into the restaurant today whenever I am passing.

-Onto the pasta – I admit that butter and parmesan might sound like a strange mix – but the final flourish of mixing the melted butter with the finest quality cheese and the steaming pasta at the table ensures that this is served silky smooth with the right balance of fat to give the dish movement, set off by the exquisite tang of the cheese.
+Onto the pasta – butter and parmesan might sound like a strange mix – but the final flourish of mixing the melted butter with the finest quality cheese and the steaming pasta at the table ensures that this is served silky smooth with the right balance of fat to give the dish movement, set off by the exquisite tang of the cheese.
+The secret lies too in the quality: Alfredo alla Scrofa uses only butter made by Beppino Occelli, produced in Piemonte’s Langhe territory, and 24-aged parmesan sourced from the famous Gennari dairy.
 It’s a great quick dish when you need a burst of energy to explore Rome.

 The delicate hand-made pasta Fettuccine, which cook in just a few minutes, are also a crucial part of the dish’s quality.
 Fettuccine are a kind of egg pasta typical of central Italy.
 The name derives from the Italian word ‘affettare’ (slice), as it is made by slicing thin layers of pasta, which have been rolled up, into fine, even ribbons.